 Clambering back into our kayaks, now packed with all our challenge gear, we push off into the clear waters of Lake Livojärvi and just keep paddling.
 Once we reach our first longer rest stop, we catch our breath, stretch our legs and learn how to build an open fire, with guidance from our challenge experts.

-On the other side, we clamber back into our kayaks and paddle still westwards, stopping for lunch along the way.
+After lunch, we clamber back into our kayaks and paddle still westwards, stopping for lunch along the way.
 We reach a tranquil, sandy beach, known as “the Lappish Riviera” in the late afternoon: a stunning place to set up camp.

 We end the day making our dinner, with a view of the crystal waters, fringed with golden sand and pine forests.
 Tonight, we have the opportunity to wind down and connect with nature under a midnight sun, with a mindfulness-style relaxation exercise, led by our local guides.